coredataengineers/CDE-BOOTCAMP/09_aws_cloud/01_iam/01_IAM_Policy.md

 ### WHAT IS IAM POLICY
-- In a simple word, IAM Policy is a Document containing the instruction of what an AWS entity like IAM User, IAM Role, IAM Group can do.
+- In a simple word, the IAM Policy is a Document containing the instructions of what an AWS entity like IAM User, IAM Role, or IAM Group can do.
+- **Kindly note** that `entity` would be used a lot in this article, generally meaning either an IAM User, Role, or Group.
-  - Basically, this policy contain what an entity should have and what they should not have access to.
+  - Basically, this policy contains what an entity should have and what they should not have access to.
-  - For example you can define a policy saying access to be able to create a Database is allowed.
+  - For example, you can define a policy that grants access to create a Database.
-  - When this policy is attached to an IAM user called `John` for example, it means `John` will be able to carry out the action to create a Database.
+  - When this policy is attached to an IAM user called `John` for example, it means `John` will be able to create a Database.
-  - Also you can create a policy to grant a permission to a specific `Principal` in AWS.
+  - Also, you can create a policy to grant a permission to a specific `Principal` in AWS.
 - A `Principal` is the user, account, service, or other entity that is allowed or denied access to a resource in AWS.
+    - To clarify the difference between IAM entities and principals.
+Entities are the managed resources within AWS IAM that represent identities (like users, groups, and roles), while IAM principals are actors that perform actions on AWS resources.
+- All IAM entities (such as users and roles) can act as IAM principals when they interact with AWS services, but not all IAM principals are entities.
+For example, a federated user (authenticated through an external identity provider) is a principal but not an entity.
     - You can create a policy that say only `John` can access an s3 Bucket, we will cover Amazon s3 later.

 ### TYPE OF POLICY